tillbiskup/cwepr/docs/index.rst

 Where to start
 ==============

-Users new to the cwEPR package should probably start :doc:`at the beginning <audience>`, those familiar with its :doc:`underlying concepts <concepts>` may jump straight to the section explaining frequent :doc:`use cases <usecases>`.
+Users new to the cwepr package should probably start :doc:`at the beginning <audience>`, those familiar with its :doc:`underlying concepts <concepts>` may jump straight to the section explaining frequent :doc:`use cases <usecases>`.

 Those interested in a hands-on primer on cw-EPR spectroscopy, covering necessary information for how to obtain usable data with your cw-EPR spectrometer, may have a look at the :doc:`cw-EPR primer <cwepr/index>`.